ctsrc/cardgame/README.md

   * FreeBSD 10.2
   * Lubuntu 14.04
+  * Raspbian GNU/Linux 8

 ## Dependencies

 Install [libbsd](http://libbsd.freedesktop.org/wiki/) if `arc4random_uniform(3)`
 is not in the stdlib on your system.
-E.g., on Ubuntu:
+E.g., on Debian and derivatives:

 ```bash
 sudo apt-get install libbsd-dev